Professional Academic Advisor Responsibilities

 • Provide accurate and timely information to students.

-• Utilize Banner and Navigate, as appropriate, to prepare for meetings with students and to keep records of each meeting including date/time of meeting and content of discussion.
+• Utilize the University’s designated advising and record-keeping software to prepare for meetings with students and to keep records of each meeting, including date/time of meeting and content of discussion.

-• Offer advising meetings in a format that is convenient to the student, i.e., in person, by phone, email, online, and outside regular business hours when needed.
+• Offer advising in a format that is convenient to the student (in person, over email, or via videoconferencing) and attend occasional advising-related events outside of regular business hours when needed.
 Advising meetings may be on an individual basis or in groups.

-• Understand the FERPA guidelines as it pertains to student advising records.
+• Understand and follow FERPA guidelines as they pertain to student advising records.

 • Provide information regarding university and departmental policies and procedures to both students and faculty.

-• Understand and be able to communicate the requirements for all majors, minors, and certificates in CLAS, as well as a baseline understanding of programs available in other colleges.
+• Understand and be able to communicate the requirements for their assigned majors, minors, certificates, and badges in CLAS, as well as a baseline understanding of programs available across the college and in other colleges.

 • Clarify issues concerning graduation and major/minor requirements.

-• Provide appropriate referrals to the students’ faculty advisor or appropriate contact in the academic units.
+• Provide appropriate referrals to the student’s assigned Faculty Mentor or designated contact in the academic units.

-• Provide degree maps that lay out a course of study for each major and minor (as appropriate).
+• Provide degree plans that lay out a course of study for each major and minor (as appropriate).

-• Help students focus on tasks and course sequences that need to be addressed at specific times.
+• Help students sequence high-impact experiences, courses, and curricular requirements that need to be addressed at specific times.

-• Utilize MyPath to assess students’ progress towards a selected or prospective degrees.
+• Utilize designated records software to assess students’ progress towards a selected or prospective degrees.

-• Explain all requirements, degree maps, and MyPath tools to students.
+• Explain all requirements, curriculum guides, and designated records software tools to students.

 • Possess a thorough understanding of the University’s General Education Program and be able to communicate how the requirements apply to a students’ program of study.